 top of page

-The Diversity of Arthritis 101: Ankylosing Spondylitis
+The Diversity of Arthritis Series: Ankylosing Spondylitis

 Foreword

 Arthritis is a debilitating, chronic condition that mainly targets the joints.
 Arthritis is mistakenly simplified to a single condition known as osteoarthritis.
 For this reason, arthritis is often viewed as a degenerative disease that solely appears in older people.
-Hence, this 101 series will give insights into the heterogeneity of arthritis, educating individuals about the array of pathophysiological mechanisms and symptoms that can manifest in affected individuals.
-This series of articles aims to dispel the stigma attached to arthritis which labels it as a disease of the elderly by evaluating novel research which portrays the complexity of the pathophysiology of multiple forms of arthritis.
-Although it is not possible to illustrate the full diversity of conditions affecting the joints, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, gout and infectious arthritis will be discussed in the following 101 series.
+Hence, this series will give insights into the heterogeneity of arthritis, educating individuals about the array of pathophysiological mechanisms and symptoms that can manifest in affected individuals.
+This series of articles aims to dispel the stigma attached to arthritis which labels it as a disease of the elderly by evaluating novel research, which portrays the complexity of the pathophysiology of multiple forms of arthritis.
+Although it is not possible to illustrate the full diversity of conditions affecting the joints, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, gout, and infectious arthritis will be discussed in the following series.

-This 101 series is divided into six articles, including:
+This series is divided into six articles, including:

-The Diversity of Arthritis 101: Ankylosing Spondylitis
+The Diversity of Arthritis Series: Ankylosing Spondylitis

 Arthritis is a disease of the joints.
 In the majority of cases, arthritis affects synovial joints, such as the joint in the knee or in-between fingers (interphalangeal joints) (Sanchez-Lopez et al., 2022).
 However, cartilaginous joints can also become prime targets for the condition, especially the weight-bearing intervertebral discs of the spine (Fine et al., 2023).
 The spine is sectioned into three different regions: the cervical, thoracic and lumbar spine.
 Irregularly-shaped bones compose the spine, known as vertebrae.
 Seven vertebrae make up the neck region (cervical vertebrae), twelve construct the thoracic spine and the lumbar spine (the most inferior), is made up of five vertebrae.
 The vertebrae are held together by strong cartilaginous joints (symphyses) called the intervertebral discs.
 The composition of this joint differs from the synovial joint, having no space in between the bones, no synovial fluid and no blood vessels directly supplying the structure (Waxenbaum & Futterman, 2018).
 Intervertebral discs have a superior layer of fibrocartilage, the annulus fibrosus, and a central area called the nucleus pulposus, which has a gelatinous consistency due to a high concentration of water and proteoglycans.
 Type I and II collagen are the main components of intervertebral joints, along with other extracellular matrix (ECM) proteins and cells that resemble chondrocytes (cells involved in the synthesis and maintenance of cartilage) (Mohanty et al., 2019).
 Adjacent to each articulating bone are hyaline cartilage endplates, sandwiching the intervertebral discs.
 The structural aspects of the intervertebral joints vary, depending on the region of the spine; cervical intervertebral discs are smaller and accommodate higher freedom of movement while thoracic and lumbar joints are larger in order to bear the weight of the body, but make the spinal regions more static (Frost et al., 2019).